 - Regularly improve and update incident report forms as needed.

-Available on mobile and not just online.
+Available on mobile

 This way, your employees are always plugged into the nature of reporting hazards and incidents as it’s convenient and super easy to do so.
 When you have deskless employees, they don’t have time to sit behind a computer to inform you of an incident or hazard.
 But when it’s available right on their smartphone, that means they can be on top of it all while on-the-go.

 You shouldn’t have to go through a lengthy training process, it should be as simple as 1-2-3 (especially if you have less tech-savvy employees).
 No one wants to waste time learning how to use an app, only to find out that it’s super complicated.
 If reporting isn’t easy to do, your employees won’t be motivated to use it!